ulif/diceware-list/README.rst

     :target: https://travis-ci.org/ulif/diceware-list
     :alt: Build Status

-This package provides scripts that help with generating and analyzing wordlists for use with `diceware`_.
+Create and check wordlists for use with `diceware`_.

+This is not a `diceware`_ implementation, but a helper to create appropriate wordlists.

 Currently, we provide two scripts: